 - 1 tablespoon finely chopped fresh parsley

-- ¼ cup + 2 tablespoons Panko bread crumbs
+- 6 tablespoons Panko bread crumbs

 - 1 tablespoon olive oil for frying

-- Combine the egg, sour cream, Worcestershire, Old Bay, salt, onion, and parsley in a large bowl and mix well.
+- Combine the egg, sour cream, Worcestershire, Old Bay, salt, onion, and parsley in a medium bowl and mix well.
 Add the tuna, breaking apart any large chunks, and panko; gently fold mixture together until just combined.

 - Heat oil in a large non-stick skillet or a large griddle set over medium heat.
 Once oil is hot and shimmers (just below the smoking point), carefully place the patties one at a time in the pan, being careful not to overcrowd the pan.
 Cook patties until they are golden brown on the first side, about 3 to 5 minutes.
 Carefully flip cakes and fry on other side until golden brown, about 4 minutes.
 Remove the patties from the oil once they are golden brown on each side.
 Fry up any additional patties, adding oil between each cake as necessary.